 Café marron is a small tree or shrub with sweet-smelling, star-like flowers which mature from greenish-yellow to white.
-As with many plants on the Mascarene Islands, café marron is ‘heterophyllous’ – above a metre its leaves are elliptic and green, but lower, juvenile leaves are longer and thinner, generally brown and dark red in colour.
+As with many plants on the Mascarene Islands, café marron is ‘heterophyllous’ – which means above a metre its leaves are oval and green, but lower, yonung leaves are longer, thinner and generally brown or dark red in colour.
 This may have been protection from now-extinct grazers like giant land tortoises and the Rodrigues solitaire (a relative of the dodo), making young leaves hard to see and unpleasant to eat.

-Conservation efforts on Rodrigues with the support of in the UK have improved the outlook for café marron, but there is a long way yet to go.
+Conservation efforts on Rodrigues, with the support from the UK, have improved the outlook for café marron, but there is a long way yet to go.
 Many more species may be less fortunate: in 2015, a Global Trees Campaign survey found that only 26% of Endangered and Critically Endangered tree species are found in ex situ collections.
-Although café marron is only recorded in one collection, this has hepled the species which qwas on the brink of extinction; much remains to be done to give this opportunity to other species as well.
+Although café marron is only recorded in one collection, this has hepled the species, which was on the brink of extinction; much remains to be done to give this opportunity to other species as well.